catty-halsey/catty-halsey.github.io/_posts/2024-11-4-Multiple regression.md

 L(\beta) = \prod f(Y_i | X_i, \beta),
 $$

-where \(f\) is the probability density function for the error distribution.
+where $f$ is the probability density function for the error distribution.

 2. **Sensitivity to Outliers**:
    - **OLS Sensitivity**: Because OLS uses squared errors, it is highly sensitive to outliers.
 A few extreme values can skew the estimates significantly, increasing the variance of the parameter estimates.